Can You Reuse Daily Contacts?

 3. Corneal Neovascularization

-Reusing daily contact lenses degrades their quality, which affects oxygen penetration.
+Reusing disposable lenses degrades their quality, which affects oxygen penetration.
 If the cornea has an insufficient oxygen supply (hypoxia), the cornea may swell over time.

 This swelling is due to the growth of new blood vessels (neovascularization) as the cornea tries to get more oxygen.3 If severe, corneal neovascularization can cause blindness.